Generalized fibre sums of 4-manifolds and the canonical class: Introduction

 \section{Introduction}

-In this article we are interested in the generalized fibre sum of closed oriented 4-manifolds $M$ and $N$ along closed embedded surfaces $\Sigma_M$ and $\Sigma_N$ of genus $g$.
+In this paper we are interested in the generalized fibre sum of closed oriented 4-manifolds $M$ and $N$ along closed embedded oriented surfaces $\Sigma_M$ and $\Sigma_N$ of genus $g$.
 We always assume that both surfaces represent non-torsion homology classes and have self-intersection zero, i.e.~their normal bundles are trivial, and choose embeddings

 that realize the surfaces as images of a fixed closed surface $\Sigma$ of genus $g$.
 The generalized fibre sum $X=X(\phi)=M\#_{\Sigma_M=\Sigma_N}N$ is defined as